szogyenyid/phocus/README.md

 ### Available request methods

 Phocus can handle all the HTTP methods: `GET`, `POST`, `PUT`, `PATCH`, `DELETE`, `OPTIONS`, `HEAD`, and has an additional `ANY` method, which will handle any type of request.

-Instead of using the as strings, it is recommended to user the built-in `Method` enum.

 ### Available handlers